New to Rhode Island

 Rhode Island is known for its contributions to art and culture.
-The Newport Jazz Festival, which began in 1954, continues to be a vital musical showcase.
+The Newport Jazz Festival, continues to be a vital musical showcase.
 The Rhode Island Philharmonic provides year-round enlightenment.
 Also, Providence's Tony award-winning Trinity Repertory Company enjoys national acclaim for its live theater.

 The Rhode Island School of Design attracts art and design students from across the globe, making it an international lodestar for innovative thought.
 Alumni such as David Byrne of Talking Heads fame, director Gus Van Sant, and actor/comedian Martin Mull confirm the school's creative reputation.

 The state's coast takes top attraction honors by combining ocean views with historical and monumental architecture.
 Some of the more popular attractions include:

 - Block Island: This is Rhode Island's answer to Martha's Vineyard.
-Only 12 miles from the mainland, the island features miles of coastal trails perfect for biking and accessing beaches, bluffs, and lighthouses.
+The island features miles of coastal trails perfect for biking and accessing beaches, bluffs, and lighthouses.

 - Newport's Ocean Drive: This could easily be called the gape-and-gawk tour.
 Mansions large enough to apply for statehood furrow this ten-mile stretch, making it look like something out of the Great Gatsby.

 - Providence Athenaeum: It rates as one of the oldest lending libraries in the world and once served as a favorite hangout of Edgar Allan Poe.

-- Roger Williams Park Zoo: Located in Providence, it shelters more than 900 species of animals and is championed as one of New England's top zoos.
+- Roger Williams Park Zoo: Located in Providence, it shelters hundreds of species of animals and is championed as one of New England's top zoos.